ibadetazemi/SQL-Project/cleaning_data.md

 1) Remove irrelevant, redundant, or duplicate data:

-SELECT * FROM employees
+SELECT * FROM visitid
-LIMIT 100
+LIMIT 200

-SELECT * FROM customers WHERE country = 'Canada' SELECT DISTINCT * FROM customers
+SELECT * FROM id WHERE country = 'Canada'
+SELECT DISTINCT * FROM persons

-SELECT customerid, firstname FROM customers
+SELECT userid, firstname FROM accounts
-SELECT DISTINCT(customerid), firstname FROM customers
+SELECT DISTINCT(visitid), firstname FROM accounts

 SELECT <sales> / <1,000,000>
 FROM products